etherspot/etherspot-react-transaction-buidler-demo-dapp/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, add a file called ".env"
+To this file add this line: REACT_APP_WEB3AUTH_CLIENT_ID = "fake_id"
+Replace fake_id with a real client ID from https://dashboard.web3auth.io/home/web3auth if you want social logins to work.
+Otherwise continue without it and login with a keybased wallet.

+Then start your dapp using this:

 ### `npm start`